-- Parties have the right to choose not to answer any or all questions posed to them. - Parties will have the ability question to involved parties.
+• Parties have the right to choose not to answer any or all questions posed to them.

 Review and Investigation

 Upon receiving a report, the Student Conduct Authority will review and determine appropriate next steps.
 Interim Health and Safety Actions (IHSA) may be put in place by the Student Conduct Authority to protect the health or safety of individuals involved in an incident or investigation or in circumstances when a student is alleged to have engaged in conduct that poses a substantial risk to the University community or operations.
 IHSAs may be issued in conjunction with, or pending the outcome of, an investigative or adjudicative process of the Student Conduct Code, Student Organization Conduct Code, or Sex Discrimination and Sexual Misconduct policy.
 Interim Action(s) may include any actions deemed appropriate to mitigate the threat to health, safety, or welfare of the University community or individuals involved in an incident, ranging from interim suspension to restrictions on participation in university-sponsored programs or activities or presence on campus.